Yesterday marked FOUR YEARS since Glenn and I started dating. Technically, we weren’t dating at that point – that came a couple of weeks later.

 He is extraordinarily creative.
 We have very, very similar interests: comics, sci fi, movie scores.
 We can talk at length about scenes from Dr Who (with me mocking him about the old series) and then get giddily excited when we see a Judoon at the Dr Who Symphony event in Melbourne.
 He has such a talent for drawing and photography.
 It’s taken a while, but it’s helped reinvigorate my interest.

 He doesn’t knock me for my struggles or my obscure interests.
 He supports me.
-He listens to my advice.
+He listens to me.
 He treats me as a fucking equal.
 He’s a good person.
-I’m fortunate enough to share my life with him.
+I’m fortunate enough to share my life with him